 Brightwater is a public company limited by guarantee and registered under the Corporations Act 2001 (Cth).
-It is established as a charity and its objectives are solely benevolent.
-Brightwater is a leading not-for-profit provider of aged care, disability and retirement services that has been part of the Western Australian community for over 120 vears.
+It is not part of a larger corporate group and does not own or control other entities.
+Brightwater is established as a charity and its objectives are solely benevolent.

+Brightwater is a leading not-for-profit provider of aged care, disability and retirement services that has been part of the Western Australian community for over 120 years.